ganelson/inform/resources/Documentation/Writing with Inform.md

 Inform stories ordinarily pause at the same point in each turn to wait for the player to type something which will be parsed as a command and turned into actions.
 But it's possible to pause at other times, or to get typed input for other reasons.
 The following phrases work on both Glulx and the Z-machine.

-> phrase: next pressed key ... unicode character
+> phrase: {phnextpressedkey} next pressed key ... unicode character
 >
 > This phrase pauses and waits for the player to press a single key.

 For more on the `unicode character` kind, see [Unicode characters].
 In particular, see the list there of named values for keys which do not correspond to symbols as such: navigation keys like `page up key`, or function keys like `f5 key`.

-> phrase: prompt the player to enter a line of text
+> phrase: {phnexttypedline} next typed line ... text
 >
 > This phrase pauses and waits for the player to enter a whole line of text followed by the enter key.
-It does not parse the player's response or do anything with it.
+It does not parse the player's response, and simply returns what was typed in (without a final newline character).

-> phrase: say "[player's text input]"
->
-> This phrase will say the player's previously entered line of text.
-You can also use this to put it in a text variable:
->
->     let response be "[the player's text input]";

 Inform includes a few utility phrases to handle pausing the game and waiting for the player to respond.